Larger Island Booth Space VS Smaller Island Booths with Double Decks

 Choosing to add booth space by increasing your floor space allows you to create a more open and inviting booth layout where new prospects can come and investigate who you are, what you do, and how you might be a fit for them.
 On any given large trade show floor the heavy hitter buyers might be browsing the show floor on their way to their meeting at a double deck trade show booth.
 It certainly makes sense that they’re more likely to engage in an open and inviting larger island booth than they are to engage a competitor with an intimidating double deck.

 It’s fair to mention that if money were no object the overall best solution could be a much larger open island booth that also happens to have a double deck designed into in one corner.
-However, companies that can afford this don’t represent the majority of exhibitors.
+However, companies that can afford this don’t represent the vast majority of exhibitors.

 So with a little deeper look, it’s easy to see that booth options have a purpose depending on the company you are and where you’re at in building your brand and customer base or maintaining it.